oscarbutler/Blackjack/README.md

 - I have used imported os so that I can clear the terminal and make it look presentable.

+## Testing

+- You can find everything about testing in the [TESTING.md]

 ## Credits

 - I got help with the menu from this